 • Smoking.
 The use of tobacco has no benefits and can cause increased danger for a variety of health problems.
 This includes increasing the chances that your senior will suffer from AMD.
 If your elderly parent smokes, help them to find safe and healthy ways that they can quit.
 Exposure to second hand smoke also increases the risk of health complications including AMD, so work with them to ensure that they are not in an environment where they are frequently exposed to smoke.

 • Obesity.
 Carrying extra weight puts a tremendous strain on virtually all systems of the body, including the eyes.
 Research has indicated that people who are obese are at greater risk of developing the disease, but it also means that those who are in the early phases of the disease are likely to progress into a more severe form of the disease more rapidly than those who are at a healthy weight.

 • Cardiovascular disease.
 Cardiovascular disease is another high risk of older age and it puts your parent at higher risk for many other health problems.
 If they are dealing with cardiovascular disease, this condition impacts their blood vessels, which increases their risk of macular degeneration.
 If your parent is living with this condition, it is important that they are managing it in the best way possible.
 Talk to their doctor about the link between their cardiovascular disease and their eye health so that you can make sure that you are supporting your parent in caring for both in the way that is right for them

-If You Or An Aging Loved One Are Considering Hiring Professional Senior Care in Lake Worth, FL, Please Contact The Caring Staff at Assisting Hands Home Care at 561-829-3080 Today.
+If You Or An Aging Loved One Are Considering Hiring Professional Senior Home Care in North Palm Beach, FL, Please Contact The Caring Staff at Assisting Hands Home Care at 561-829-3080 Today.